alloteyphil/skip-redesign/README.md

 ### Visual Hierarchy Revolution

-- **From Grid Chaos to Focused Experience**: Replaced the overwhelming 6-card grid with a clean tab navigation system that allows users to focus on one skip at a time
+- **From Grid Chaos to Focused Experience**: Replaced the overwhelming 10-card grid with a clean tab navigation system that allows users to focus on one skip at a time
 - **Progressive Disclosure**: Users can easily browse through options without cognitive overload, with full attention on each skip's detailed specifications
-- **Information Priority**: Essential details (price, capacity, restrictions) are prominently displayed rather than buried in small text
+- **Information Priority**: Essential details (price, capacity, permissions) are prominently displayed rather than buried in small text

 ### Color Psychology & Branding Strategy